saratkumar17mss040/Hotel-Booking-/NOTES.md

 have used json-server for mocking api - for better dynamic mocking and more control over mock api - we will use miragejs next time

-while rendering any list of items - the author was not adding key prop, which is important - so we will add it with data that it supplied for now. generally, unique ids are added - so next time when modeling data. keep that in mind.
+while rendering any list of items - the author was not adding key prop, which is important - so we will add it with data that it supplied for now. generally, unique ids are added - so next time when modeling data. keep that in mind. - I have added it in bunch of components.

+we will also try to use runtime validation lib like yup, joi, zod for the next project

 In frontend, we have added this rule: